Dolfirobots/OnlyProxy/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/Dolfirobots/OnlyProxy)](https://github.com/Dolfirobots/OnlyProxy/releases "OnlyProxy Releases")
 [![Discord](https://img.shields.io/discord/1079052573845241877.svg?logo=discord&logoColor=fff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/dxZTGpPbkd "Discord")

+> [!WARNING]
+> This Plugin is not good and has a cheap
+> filter system.
+Please do not assume that this
+> plugin can hold up hackers!

 **OnlyProxy** is a simple Minecraft plugin for **Spigot/Paper (1.20 – 1.21.8)**.
 It protects your server by allowing only players who connect through ___your___ proxy.